qarmin/czkawka/README.md

 ### CLI
 Due to limited time, the biggest emphasis is on the GUI version so if you are looking for really good and feature-packed console apps, then take a look at these:
 - [Fclones](https://github.com/pkolaczk/fclones) - One of the fastest tools to find duplicates; it is written also in Rust
-- [Rmlint](https://github.com/sahib/rmlint) - Really good console interface and also is feature packed
+- [Rmlint](https://github.com/sahib/rmlint) - Nice console interface and also is feature packed
 - [RdFind](https://github.com/pauldreik/rdfind) - Fast, but written in C++ ¯\\\_(ツ)\_/¯

 ## Contributions